KelpChips/Lab-Report-2/lab-report2.md

 ![Image](sob1.png)

 - The method that is called is `public String handleRequest`, which checks the URl if it contains `/` and will return the list of messages that have been inputted.
 Which in this case before using `/add-message` it was empty.
 The method will then get the path of the URL and see if it contains `/add-message`.
 If the path does contain `/add-message` it will grab the Query part of the URL and split at the `=` into two parameters.
-It will check if parameter at index [0] contains `s`, and if it does it will concatenate the String that was grabbed from the query in index [1] and store it into the varaible `sentences` that will contain all hte mesasges inputted by the ced by `/add-message`.
+It will check if parameter at index [0] contains `s`, and if it does it will concatenate the String that was grabbed from the query in index [1] and store it into the varaible `sentences` that will contain all the messages inputted by the ced by `/add-message`.
 - The relevant argument to the method was `sentences`, string parameteres [0] and [1]. and the URI URL. `sentences` is a empty string variable at the start of the webserver, but when when the user use `/add-message` correctly it will concatenate the string to `sentences` and will call `/n` to make a new tab for the next message that the user inputs.
 In the above code sob will be in parameter [1] that was obtained from the query and will concatenate into `sentences`
 - The value of `sentences` will always be updated whenever `/add-message` is called successfully.
 Storing and returning all the inputs from the user.